AlBi-HHU/VUScope/README.md

 output_dir: output # directory name where the output should be stored

 image_file_ext: pdf # file extension for plots, can be any file extension supported by plotly
-metric: rmse # can be any other metric, but must be implemented in the function "scoring_function(z, z_pred, metric)" in "scripts/utils.py"
+metric: mape # can be any other metric, but must be implemented in the function "scoring_function(z, z_pred, metric)" in "scripts/utils.py"; we chose mape because it is easy to interpret and treats early and later time points the same, rmse for example has arbitrary large values the more time passes and emphasizes later time points more

 start_time: 6 # remove all times that are less than start time, useful if cells have not scattered across the well immediately
 extrapolate_until_time: 120 # for any time in the list below named times, predict the results until this value here